MaramhMohammad/code-201-reading-notes/class-01.md

 - [x] JavaScript is easy to learn.

-A script is a series of instructions that the computercan follow in order to achieve a goal, Each time the script runs, it might only use a subset of all the instructions, Computers approach tasks in a different way than humans, so your instructions must let the computer solve the task prggrammatically.
+A script is a series of instructions that the computercan follow in order to achieve a goal, Each time the script runs, it might only use a subset of all the instructions, Computers approach tasks in a different way than humans, so your instructions must let the computer solve the task prggrammatically.* ( [source](http://javascriptbook.com/) )

 ![JS](https://www.freecodecamp.org/news/content/images/2020/01/js-image.jpeg)